 This Article 14.6 shall only apply to expansions or modifications of a Production System that are to be utilized for activities or operations on the Contract Area.
 After installation of a Production System described and approved in a Development Plan, any Participating Party in that Production System may propose the expansion or modification of that Production System by written notice (along with its associated AFE) to the other Participating Parties in that Production System.
 That proposal requires the approval by Vote of the Participating Parties in that Production System.
 If approved, that proposal will be binding on all Participating Parties in that Production System, and the Operator shall commence that expansion or modification at the sole Cost and risk of all of the Participating Parties in that Production System unless otherwise agreed.

-Additions, Expansion, or Modification of Production System or Facilities for Health, Safety, or Environmental Reasons
+Additions, Expansion, or Modification of Production System or Facilities for Health, Safety, or Environmental Reasons or Governmental Mandate

-If a proposal for additional Facilities or a proposal for the expansion or modification of a Production System does not receive approval by Vote of the Participating Parties in the Execution AFE (and all supplemental AFEs) for the Development System that is to receive additional Facilities or have its Production System expanded or modified, whichever is applicable, and that proposal is necessary for health, safety, or environmental reasons and has been mandated by governmental authority or judicial process, the Operator may, at its discretion, install those additional Facilities or make those expansions or modifications to the Production System.
-If the Operator elects to exercise its discretionary right to make those installations, modifications, or expansions, the Operator shall provide written notice of its decision to each Participating Party in the Execution AFE (and all supplemental AFEs) for the Development System that is to receive additional Facilities or have its Production System expanded or modified, whichever applies.
+If a proposal for additional Facilities or a proposal for the expansion or modification of a Production System does not receive approval by Vote of the Participating Parties in the Execution AFE (and all supplemental AFEs) for the Development System that is to receive additional Facilities or have its Production System expanded or modified, whichever is applicable, and that proposal is necessary for health, safety, or environmental reasons, the Operator may, at its discretion, install those additional Facilities or make those expansions or modifications to the Production System.
+If the Operator elects to exercise its discretionary right to make those installations, modifications, or expansions, the Operator shall provide written notice of its decision no less than forty-five (45) days prior to commencement of such activities to each Participating Party in the Execution AFE (and all supplemental AFEs) for the Development System that is to receive additional Facilities or have its Production System expanded or modified, whichever applies.
+Such Participating Party shall have fifteen (15) days from receipt of such notice to withdraw from the Agreement by providing the other Parties with a withdrawal notice as provided in Article 17 (Withdrawal From Agreement) and any such withdrawing Participating Party will not be responsible for any Costs associated with the activities described in this Article 14.7(a) even if such activities are commenced prior to the effective date of such Party’s withdrawal notice regardless of any contrary provision in Article 17.3.1 (Prior Expenses).
+Notwithstanding the requirements set forth in Article 6.2 (AFEs), the Operator shall only be required to provide the Participating Parties an informational AFE for the activities described in this Article 14.7(a) and the associated Costs and risk shall be borne by the non-withdrawing Participating Parties, subject to the foregoing sentence.